SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 ![ ]({% include asset.html path="images/layer/unnamed-chunk-3-1.png" %})
 {:.captioned}

+===

 The `ggplot` command expects a data frame and an aesthetic mapping.

 - The data is specified (`data = pums`).
 - The `aes` function creates the aesthetic, a mapping between variables in the data frame and visual elements in the plot.
-Here, the aesthetic maps `WAGP` to the x-axis; a histogram only needs one variable mapped. {:.notes}
+Here, the aesthetic maps `WAGP` to the x-axis; a histogram only needs one variable mapped.

 The `ggplot` function by itself only creates the axes, because only the aesthetic map has been defined.
 No data are plotted until the addition of a